 As Christmas draws nearer and nearer our lives get busier and we need some Christmas Activities for Toddlers that let us take a back seat allow them to get creative so we can get on with what we need to do.
-These activities are perfect for Christmas Eve (one of the busiest days in our house for preparing the food, getting read for the big day etc…) so here you go 14 fabulous Christmas Activities for Toddlers that are hands off for moms.
+These activities are perfect for Christmas Eve (one of the busiest days in our house for preparing the food, getting read for the big day etc…) so here you go our collection of fabulous Christmas Activities for Toddlers.

 From Critters and Crayons some Peppermint-Glitter Play Dough which is easy and make in the bag these would make lovely gift tags for Christmas presents and as they are made mostly in the bag such a brilliant idea for toddlers and pre-schoolers to do.

 Maggie from Red Ted Art has some great Red Glitter Play-dough.
 I love the last line of the post

 This Frozen Arctic Sensory Tub is perfect for Winter and Christmas – you could even switch out the animals and add in some Christmas Characters to make it more seasonal.

 Even more play-dough ideas and this one is amazing – we made some in the week and J has asked for his snow out every day.
 Thanks to the Nurture store for Snow Play Dough recipe.
 It lasts really well as well and is currently in our play-dough box wrapped in cling film and inside a freezer bag.
 Our snowmen have had crayons stuck in them for arms and a bottle cap for a hat.

 Make a keepsake fingerprint ornament based on the Nutcracker that you can hang on the tree every year to remember the Christmases you had a toddler in the house.
 Also perfect to make with grandchildren or for a grandparent.